rfaisal/SPOKC/README.md

 SPOC
 ====

-Serial-Parallel Optimization in C library.
+The Serial-Parallel Optimization in C library consists of implementations of different optimization algorithms.
+The parallel part uses OpenMP.
+Test sets for unit testing, extensive performance testing, and 100% code coverage will be provided.

+This is open source, so feel free to contribute.